-Ronaldo will now aim to make further history by attempting to secure back-to-back European titles for Zinedine Zidane’s men, who will look to become the first team since the competition was reformed in 1992 to achieve the feat.
+Ronaldo will now aim to make further history by attempting to secure back-to-back European titles for Zinedine Zidane’s men.
+Madrid will look to become the first team since the competition was reformed in 1992 to achieve the feat.

 The Galacticos are backed at 9/2 in the UEFA competitions betting odds to win the crown, and the Portuguese and his team-mates will know that they will have to be at their best throughout to lift the trophy again.

-Real defeated their city rivals Atletico Madrid in the final, and were not without a shade of fortune to claim victory in the competition as Antoine Griezmann missed a penalty before Yannick Carrasco eventually sent to the game to extra-time.
+Real defeated their city rivals Atletico Madrid in the final.
+They were not without a shade of fortune to claim victory in the competition.
+Frenchman Antoine Griezmann missed a penalty, before Yannick Carrasco eventually sent to the game to extra-time.

-In the lottery of the shootout it was Zidane’s men who held their nerve as Juanfran’s effort cannoned off the post, allowing Ronaldo to score the winning penalty, firing past Jan Oblak.
+In the lottery of the shootout it was Zidane’s men who held their nerve as Juanfran’s effort cannoned off the post.
+This allowed Ronaldo to score the winning penalty, firing past Jan Oblak.

-Zidane and his team will know that they will be hunted next season, with Barcelona, Atletico and Bayern Munich determined to dethrone them, and all look well stocked to do so.
+Zidane and his team will know that they will be hunted next season.
+They will have Barcelona, Atletico and Bayern Munich determined to dethrone them.
+And all three teams look well stocked to do so.

-Surprisingly it was Real’s defence that was the key to their ultimate victory in Milan as they conceded just six goals in their 13 matches, keeping 10 clean sheets.
+Surprisingly it was Real’s defence that was the key to their ultimate victory in Milan.
+Los Blancos conceded just six goals in their 13 matches, keeping 10 clean sheets.

-Their only real danger was their stunning loss to Wolfsburg in the first leg of the quarter-finals, but Ronaldo saved his team in the return contest, notching a hat-trick to send Real into the semis.
+Their only real danger was their stunning loss to Wolfsburg in the first leg of the quarter-finals.
+This gave Ronaldo the chance to save his team in the return contest.
+He duly obliged by notching a hat-trick to send Real into the semis.

-At the age of 31 Ronaldo will know that his days at the top of nearing an end, with Gareth Bale waiting in the wings to take over the mantle as the leading superstar of the Bernabeu.
+At the age of 31 Ronaldo will know that his days at the top of nearing an end.
+He also has Gareth Bale waiting in the wings to take over the mantle as the leading superstar of the Bernabeu.